 Now that we have expressions for both the number densities of the IPD components and the emission mechanisms, we can turn to the full model evaluation in ZodiPy.
 For an experiment observing some point $p$ on the sky at time $t$, the total contribution to the sky intensity from ZE is

-where we integrate along a line of sight $\mathrm ds$ from the observer towards $p$.
-Equation~\eqref{eq: intensity} represents the brightness integral as described in Eq.~(1) in K98, but without the color-correction factor, and is further reduced to Eq.~(8) in \cite{PLANCK} at wavelengths where $A_{c, \lambda}=0$.
-Note that in the DIRBE analysis, the endpoints of all considered line of sights were fixed to a radial distance of 5.2~AU from the Sun, corresponding to the orbital distance of Jupiter.
+where we integrate along a line-of-sight $\mathrm ds$ from the observer toward $p$.
+Equation~\eqref{eq: intensity} represents the brightness integral as described in Eq.~(1) in K98, but without the color-correction factor, and it is further reduced to Eq.~(8) in \cite{PLANCK} at wavelengths where $A_{c, \lambda}=0$.
+We note that in the DIRBE analysis, the endpoints of all considered line of sights were fixed to a radial distance of 5.2~AU from the Sun, corresponding to the orbital distance of Jupiter.
 We would prefer to relax this assumption, but it is likely that the DIRBE IPD model parameters are affected by this cutoff.
-As such, ZodiPy will by default follow this convention, but the user may specify an alternative cutoff distance.
-The line of sight integration is performed using Gaussian-Legendre quadrature, with a default of 100 points, but the user may change this number depending on the desired accuracy.
+As such, ZodiPy follows this convention by default, but the user may specify an alternative cutoff distance.
+The line-of-sight integration is performed using Gaussian-Legendre quadrature, with a default of 100 points, but the user may change this number depending on the desired accuracy.